 </nav>

-3. Also remove whitespace lines before and after the tags:Combining the above two methods, this is the most common usage and the optimization strategy we recommend.
+3. Also remove blank lines before and after tags:Combining the two methods mentioned above, this is the most common usage and the optimization strategy we recommend.

 <nav>